Part Time Faculty

 Local Government, Public Policy, Urban Politics, Institutional Effects on Political Participation

 Jesse is a PhD Candidate in political science at Western University, where his doctoral research focuses on the effects of institutions (rules, laws, norms) on the political participation of renters in urban politics (www.greatsuppression.ca).
-He is also a two-term city councillor in London, where he served for two years as deputy mayor (2018-2020).
+He is a Senior Research Associate at the Missing Middle Initiative and Assistant Professor at Huron University, where he teaches in the Governance, Leadership and Ethics and Management and Organizational Studies programs.
+Previously, he served for two terms as a city councillor in London, including two years as deputy mayor (2018-2020).
 He has worked in the private, public and nonprofit sectors and was named one of London’s Top 20 Under 40 in 2019.

 Shanon Kalra-Ramjoo